Spectacular South of France in 3 Days

 If you’re flying into La Guardia, again, the taxi is the quickest transportation, but rates are metered and also depend on where in New York you’re staying, so it could be pricey .
 Look for the taxi stand line outside airport pick up area.
 The line does move quickly.

 I love the train, so if you’re fortunate enough to take this transportation, you’re going to head straight into the Grand Central Terminal, in the heart of Manhattan.
-Lucky you!
-If not, don’t worry – popping into this historic building is part of this New York City 4 day itinerary!
+Lucky you.
+If not, don’t worry – popping into this historic building is part of this New York City 4 day itinerary.

 Arrange to arrive by bus to the Midtown Port Authority location.
 Like Grand Central, it’s a convenient location, unless you’re staying further south.
 Then you might want to arrive at the World Trade Center location.

-If you want to ‘fix it and forget it’, like I do sometimes, you could just opt for the 7-day Unlimited Card for $31 and you’re covered on this entire 4 day itinerary, with Staten Island being the only exception.
+If you want to ‘fix it and forget it’, like I do sometimes, you could just opt for the 7-day Unlimited Card and you’re covered on this entire 4 day itinerary, with Staten Island being the only exception.

-Don’t forget to hang on to your MetroCard so you don’t have to buy a new one when you got back to New York City!
+Don’t forget to hang on to your MetroCard so you don’t have to buy a new one when you got back to New York City.

 The subway can cover a lot of city blocks quickly, but the bus can also cover ground above ground providing for more viewing of the city if this is your first time to New York City.